Publications

 Modeling the rarest of the rare: A comparison between multi-species distribution models, ensembles of small models, and single-species models at extremely low sample sizes [open access]

-Geographic and taxonomic variation in adaptive capacity among mountain-dwelling small mammals: Implications for conservation status and actions [open access]
+Geographic and taxonomic variation in adaptive capacity among mountain-dwelling small mammals: implications for conservation status and actions [open access]

 Beever, E.A., Wilkening, J.L., Billman, P., Thurman, L., Ernest, K., Wright, D., Gill, A, Craighead, A., Helmstetter, N.A., Svancara, L.K., Camp, M.J., Bhattacharyya, S., Fitzgerald, J., Hirose, J.M.R., Westover, M., Gerraty, F., Klingler, K., Schmidt, D.A., Ryals, D.,.
-Brown, R., Clark, S., Clayton, N. Collins, G., Cutting, K., Doak, D., Epps, C.W., Foley, J., French, J. Hayes, C.L., Mills, Z., Moyer-Horner, L., Nichols, L., Orlofsky, K., Peacock, M., Penzel, N. Peterson, J., Ramsay, N., Rickman, T., Robinson, M., Robison, H. Rowe, K., Rowe, K., Russello, M., Smith, A.B., Stewart, J.E.A., Thompson, W., Thorne, J.H., Watterhouse, M., Weber, S., and Wilson.
-2023.
+Brown, R., Clark, S., Clayton, N. Collins, G., Cutting, K., Doak, D., Epps, C.W., Foley, J., French, J. Hayes, C.L., Mills, Z., Moyer-Horner, L., Nichols, L., Orlofsky, K., Peacock, M., Penzel, N. Peterson, J., Ramsay, N., Rickman, T., Robinson, M., Robison, H. Rowe, K., Rowe, K., Russello, M., Smith, A.B., Stewart, J.E.A., Thompson, W., Thorne, J.H., Watterhouse, M., Weber, S., and Wilson, K. 2023.
 Biological Conservation 282:109942.

-Including imprecisely georeferenced specimens improves accuracy of species distribution models and estimates of niche breadth [article | open-access pre-print | request reprint]
+Including imprecisely georeferenced specimens improves accuracy of species distribution models and estimates of niche breadth [article | open access pre-print]

-MA Austin, P Cole, K Olsen, and AB Smith.
+Austin, M.A., Cole*, P., Olsen, K., and Smith, A.B.
 2022.
-American Journal of Botany 109:1085-1096.
+American Journal of Botany 109:1085-1096. * Undergraduate author.

 Reciprocal gardens as gold standard to detect local adaptation in grassland species: New opportunities moving into the 21st century [open access]

 Johnson, L., Galliart, M., Alsdurf, J., Maricle, B.R., Baer, S.G., Bello, N.M., Gibson, D.J., and Smith, A.B.
 2022.
-Journal of Ecology 110:1051-10771.
+Journal of Ecology 110:1054-1071.

 What can community ecology learn from species distribution models? [open access]

 Murphy, S.J. and Smith, A.B.
 2021.
-Ecosphere 12:e03864
+Ecosphere 12:e03864.

-• One of the “top downloaded” articles 12 months after publication in Ecosphere across 2021-2022.
+• One of Ecosphere’s most downloaded papers in the 12 months after publication.

 Accounting for imperfect detection in data from museums and herbaria when modeling species distributions: Combining and contrasting data-level versus model-level bias correction [open access]